UniKnow/AgileDev/tutorials/rest/src/site/markdown/best-practices-rest-api.md

 ### Media type negotiation should be used to manage resource representation versioning

 The version of a resource representation should be managed via media types.
 The client uses media type negotiation to bind to the representational form that best suit their needs.
-See [introduction versioning](introduction#Versioning) for more details.
+See [Versioning REST API](versioning-rest-api) for more details.

 ## Message body